It is a procedure that results in the intentional destruction of the thyroid gland.

-Thyroid blocker medication is not permanent because once you stop taking the medication, your condition will likely return.
+Thyroid blocker medication is not permanent because your condition will likely return once you stop taking the drug.

 Is radioactive iodine effective in treating hyperthyroidism?

 The answer is yes.
-Up to 60-80% of patients with hyperthyroidism have Graves disease, which is an autoimmune disease.
+Up to 60-80% of patients with hyperthyroidism have Graves disease, an autoimmune disease.

 Patients with this condition often experience excessive doses of thyroid hormone as the antibodies stimulate the thyroid gland.
 Almost 90% of patients with Graves’ disease experience a reduction in serum thyroid hormone levels after the procedure.

 Because of this, it is considered a safe alternative to complete thyroid removal (thyroidectomy) for hyperthyroidism.
-It is important to realize that radioactive iodine is not the only option available for the treatment of hyperthyroidism.
+It is essential to realize that radioactive iodine is not the only option available for treating hyperthyroidism.

-Before undergoing radioactive iodine, make sure you have evaluated all the options available to you.
-There are 3 main ways to treat hyperthyroidism:
+Before undergoing radioactive iodine, make sure you have evaluated all the options available.
+There are three main ways to treat hyperthyroidism:

 Treatment of thyroid cancer with radioactive iodine

 In addition to being used to treat hyperthyroidism, radioactive iodine can also be used to treat thyroid cancer.
 But it is often used in a different way that is worth discussing.